-3.2.9 Early Settlement - The Project Area
+3.2.8 Early Settlement - The Project Area

 The first land grants at what now defines the Project Area and RAAF Base Williamtown (further north, adjacent to the Project Area) were in 1839 and 1840.
 These were 640 acres to William Harvey and 1,120 acres to Colonel Kenneth Snodgrass.
-Towards the late 19th century, further land grants were given to Captain John Hollingworth within the Parish of Stockton and Henry Slade (north of Cabbage Tree Road in the Parish of Stowell).
+Towards the late 19th century, further land grants were given to Henry Slade and Roderick McLean (north of Cabbage Tree Road in the Parish of Stowell).

 Snodgrass had died by 1853 and his 'Cabbage Tree Estate' was retained by his family through to the late 1880s.
 Between the early 1860s and the 1880s, the two principal land grants which comprise RAAF Base Williamtown were subdivided into smaller farm allotments of 100 to 200 acres.
 The Moxey Family leased a farm from the heir of the estate of William Snodgrass in 1855 at Cabbage Tree.
-The Moxey family built 'Devon House' in 1889; the timber house is still extant, as are the old dairy and outbuildings from the earlier Cabbage Tree estate.
-Devon House is listed on the Port Stephens LEP.
+The Moxey family built 'Devon House' in 1889 (Port Stephens LEP Item 109); the timber house is still extant, as are the old dairy and outbuildings from the earlier Cabbage Tree estate.
 Cabbage Tree was later renamed Williamtown after the late William Snodgrass.